ileskaa/neural-network/docs/implementation.md

 The reason is that the heaviest matrix multiplications happen at the first hidden layer, given that the input layer, which is typically the largest, feeds into it.

+## Model accuracy

+Adaptive moment estimation (Adam) yielded the best results.
+Each run will give a bit different results since weights are initialized randomly and the dataset is shuffled during training to induce stochasticity.
+But with Adam, 3 epochs are generally sufficient to achieve an accuracy above 97% on the test dataset.
+Running 9 epochs should get you past the 98% mark.
+With some luck, that benchmark can however be reached much sooner.
+On one run, I was even able to get 98.07% in just 5 cycles, while using a 0.98 beta-2 decay rate.

+With stochastic gradient descent, achieving over 97% accuracy will typically take around 12 epochs.
+However, going past the 98% mark proves pretty much impossible.
+Even with 30 epochs, I was not able to reach 98%.

 ## Flaws and Possible Improvements

 If I had more time, it would have been nice to implement more training methods.